 • Know and work with the Lunéville crochet.

 • Design and placement of different forms of beads.

 • Physical and psychological skills and behaviours to embroider with excellence.

 • Interpret and reproduce the outline of a pattern in our embroidery.

-She lives and works in Lyon (France).
-Also known as La Brodeuse (The Embroiderer), she worked at the Atelier Cécile Henri in Paris, making creations for collections of Dior, Chanel and Azzaro.
+Also known as La Brodeuse (The Embroiderer), she lives and works in Lyon (France).
+After studying haute couture and decorative embroidery at the prestigious Lesage School in Paris, she worked at the Atelier Cécile Henri in Paris, making creations for collections of Dior, Chanel and Azzaro.
 She has also collaborated with international fashion brands and designers such as Hermès, Chafor, Alexis Mabille, Impasse 13, Didit Hediprasetyo or Francesca Fossati.

 In her role as professor of embroidery she delivers courses, workshops and lectures at her atelier in Lyon, as well as in France and fashion centers around the world.
 Since 2010 she has been a visiting professor at Central Saint Martins in London and has taught at other prestigious international schools such as Parsons School of Design and the Institut Français de la Mode in Paris; Esmod in Tokyo (Japan); Head -University of Art & Design- in Geneva (Switzerland); Istituto Europeo di Design in Barcelona, Madrid, Rome, Italy and Turin; Cristóbal Balenciaga Museum; Academia Degli Arti of La Scala in Milan.